edouardfroment/employee_satisfaction_survey_dashboard/README.md

 </p>

 The challenge is to:
-- Analyze the eNPS score across multiple dimensions
+- Analyze the eNPS across multiple dimensions
 - Extract sentiment and key themes from textual comments
 - Present all insights in an interactive and readable Power BI dashboard